okogosov/Forest/README.md

 - the execution speed limitations are removed, as a result this version works 2 times faster
 - added samples and the Tutorial Forest has been supplemented

-16/04/2025 - grammatical errors corrected in Tutorial.pdf and in warnings
+16-17/04/2025 - grammatical errors corrected in Tutorial.pdf and in warnings, discovered during creation html pages for site.